 I hope seeing this monthly planning process in action has been helpful to you!
 And the great news is, I’ve got a FREE printable for you to help guide you through the process!

-We call it our monthly overview page and it’s available to Sweet Life Planner Club members in the Monthly Printable Pack every month.
+We call it our monthly overview page and it’s available to Sweet Life Society members in the Monthly Printable Pack every month.

 You can click below to download!

-And you can click here if you’d like more information about all the great perks of being a Sweet Life Planner Club member!
+And you can click here if you’d like more information about all the great perks of being a Sweet Life Society member!